In the Spotlight

 Report and results available online

-Did you know November is Lung Cancer Awareness Month?
-It's the perfect time to consider asking your doctor to be screened.
-If lung cancer is found early, it's more likely to be successfully treated.
+With lung health being a top concern during the pandemic, now is a great time to ask your health care provider to be screened for lung cancer.
+When found early, cancer is more likely to be successfully treated.
 Remember, lung cancer is the leading cause of cancer death in the United States.
 Take advantage of the screening that can help at an early stage, when it's easier to treat.

 The earlier the better

 In most people, lung cancer doesn't cause symptoms until it spreads to other parts of the body, which makes it harder to treat.
-Talk to your doctor and see if you're a candidate for a screening.
+Talk to your health care provider and see if you're a candidate for screening.

 Possible warning signs